This article was updated on 5 June 2020.

 |Employment||Working in a professionally qualified capacity such as a doctor||1 Point for every 1 year of working experience with a maximum of 10 Points|

-5. How to apply for a Malaysian PR?
+5. How to apply for PR in Malaysia?

-To begin your PR application process, you will have to apply for an Entry Permit under any of the 5 criteria given above.
+To begin your journey to immigrating to Malaysia, you will first need to begin your PR application process.
+You will have to apply for an Entry Permit under any of the 5 criteria given above.
 You will prepare the following documents to build a solid profile for your application:

 1) Form IMM.4 – You can purchase this form from the Immigration Department of Malaysia counter for RM 1